ADVERTISEMENT

 • Cessation of regular use is associated with recolonization of the scalp and a return of the condition.
 Thus, maintenance therapy is recommended.

-• The use of hair oil should be avoided because it acts as a food for dandruff.
+• Hair oil should be avoided because it acts as a food for dandruff.

 What Is Seborrheic Dermatitis?

-• Erythematous flaky areas often associated with greasy, yellowish scales.
+• Erythematous flaky areas are often associated with greasy, yellowish scales.

 • The hairline and postauricular areas are most often involved, except the eyebrows, nasolabial folds, and sternum area (bony frontal chest area).

-• Psoriasis, especially that affecting the scalp, is common.
+• Psoriasis, especially when it affects the scalp, is common.

-• Site of Involvement: The scalp may be the common site.
+• The scalp may be the common site.
 However, the posterior hairline and the area above the ears are often the most prominent sites.
 The presence of typical psoriasis elsewhere on the body or nails in the form of pitting or other psoriatic features.

 How Is Seborrheic Dermatitis Treated?